PranayKr/Self-Driving-Car-Projects/WriteUp-Report.md

 (Advanced_Lane_Detection.ipynb) located in CarND-Advanced-Lane-Lines/ folder and lines 327-499 of the python file Advanced_Lane_Detection.py) located in CarND-Advanced-Lane-Lines/ folder
 ## Explanation of the logic for this step
+In order to determine which pixels in the warped threshold binary image belong to the left lane and which pixels belong to the right lane a histogram along all the columns of  bottom half of the image is calculated.
+With this calculation all the pixel values along each column in the image are summed up.
+Since the pixel values are either 0 or 1 the two most prominent peaks in this histogram act be good indicators of the x-position of the bottom of the lane lines.
+Taking that as a starting point for searching for the pixels belonging to the right and left lanes a sliding window i.e. a fixed-size rectangle , placed around the line centers is used to find and follow the lines up to the top of the frame.

 Below are the results achieved by applying the above algorithm to generate Perspective Transformed Images on generated Binary Threshold
 Images obtained from previous step

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.